NetSim Academic: NetWork Lab on your Desktop

 • Long Term Evolution (LTE), LTE Advanced

-• Traffic Generator - Voice, Video, FTP, Database, HTTP, Email, P2P, Custom, COAP
+• Traffic Generator – CBR, Voice, Video, FTP, Database, HTTP, Email, Database

 • Virtual Network Stack, Simulation Kernel, Command Line Interface,